1990 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Easy Way to Know Your 1990 Half Dollar Value

 Evaluating your 1990 half dollar’s worth is straightforward when you know what to look for.
-Examine the coin’s surface for any scratches, toning, or mint errors that could impact value.
-Note the overall condition and luster quality.
+Examine the coin’s surface for any scratches, toning, or mint errors that could impact value, and note the overall luster quality — a bright, unbroken cartwheel luster pattern is one of the key indicators that a coin can reach the higher grades.

 1990-P Half Dollar Value